trevordavies095/TCG-Player-Price-Tracker/README.md

-# TCGCardTracker
+# TCG Player Price Tracker

-TCGCardTracker is a program that will allow you to track the TCG Player market value of your Pokemon* collection.
+TCG Player Price Tracker is a program that will allow you to track the TCG Player market value of your Pokemon* collection.

 The prices are acquired by web scraping the data from tcgplayer.com and storing in a SQLite database.